Marjorie Taylor Greene: 2022 primary ballot challenges

 In early 2022, Greene said that under a provision of a state law, several Georgia electors had filed papers seeking to remove her from the 2022 Republican primary ballot as unqualified for office.
 Electors alleged she had been involved in assisting the 2021 United States Capitol attack.
 On April 1, 2022, Greene filed a federal lawsuit in which she vigorously denied the allegations and sought to have the law blocked as unconstitutional.
 The law allows a candidate to be removed from a ballot after review by an administrative law judge and the Georgia Secretary of State.
 A federal judge denied her challenge on April 18, requiring her to give evidence four days later.
 She testified for three hours on April 22.
 On May 6, the judge ruled that she was eligible for reelection, but the final decision belongs to Georgia secretary of state Brad Raffensperger.

+2026 Iran war

+Following the war between Iran and the US in February 2026, Marjorie Taylor Greene criticized Trump for his military operations in Iran, saying that Trump betrayed his campaign promises of "no more foreign wars" and "no more regime change."
+Greene rejected the administration’s rationale for the attack on Iran and expressed her concern about Trump’s mental condition.